theartofvalio-cmyk/Pad-Trigger/Readme.md

 ## Requirements

-- Windows 10 or Windows 11
+* Windows 10 or Windows 11
-- Game controller supported by Windows
+* Windows-supported controller or Bluetooth device

 The release build is intended to be self-contained, so normal users should not need to install Visual Studio or the .NET SDK.